ariestwn/karabiner/README.md

 # Karabiner-Elements Configuration Generator

+## About This Fork

+This repository is a fork of [mxstbr/karabiner](https://github.com/mxstbr/karabiner) with added functionality.
+The main enhancement is a Python script that generates Karabiner-Elements configurations, making it easier for users to create complex keyboard modifications.

+Key additions:
+- Python-based configuration generator
+- Simplified setup process for complex modifications
+- Enhanced documentation and usage examples

 This Python script generates a custom configuration for Karabiner-Elements, a powerful keyboard customization tool for macOS.
 It allows you to create complex modifications, including a Hyper key setup, sublayers, and custom shortcuts.

 ## Features